deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](figures/figures_23_0.png)

-> 🔼 The figure illustrates Stable Consistency Tuning (SCT) and how it unifies and improves upon different training strategies of consistency models by reducing variance and providing a novel understanding of the training process.
+> 🔼 The figure illustrates Stable Consistency Tuning (SCT) which provides a unifying perspective to understand different training strategies of consistency models by modeling the denoising process of the diffusion model as a Markov Decision Process (MDP) and framing consistency model training as the value estimation through Temporal Difference (TD) Learning.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Stable consistency tuning (SCT) with variance reduced training target.
 SCT provides a unifying perspective to understand different training strategies of consistency models.